codecademy-engineering/intermediate-go-training-2023/2_Using_Gin/instructions.md

 Ok, you've passed the first test!
 We would like to see you take this service to the next level before we reveal your assignment.

-Gin is a very common web framework using Golang.
+Gin is a very common Golang web framework.
 We would like to see you implement that here.

 # Your assignment (should you choose to accept it)